Who Are You, Anyway?

 That’s because virtually every leadership development program is a packaged formula of best practices collected from various theories, studied approaches, and success stories.
 In other words, it suggests there is a ‘right’ way to lead, and our job as trainers is to bring developing leaders (hopefully) in line with that model.

 But leaders are individuals, and because of that, they have unique ways in which they influence others.
 Case in point: Vince Lombardi, Tommy Lasorda, Phil Jackson, and Joe Torre.
-Four different personality styles.
-Four successful leaders.
+Four successful leaders, each with a different Personality Style.
 How is this possible?
 Each one was authentic—meaning they led from their natural strengths and abilities.
 Their individual leadership styles were an outward expression of their personalities.

 So consider this.
 Instead of shoehorning leaders into a fixed ideal, what if you could deliver a leadership development training solution that’s tailored to the individual?
 Is it time to abandon the “one-size-fits-all” leadership model—at least in part?